Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 nmap 192.168.0.123 -g 53             # use a specific source port, should use trusted port numbers like 53 (DNS), 20 (FTP), 67 (DHCP) or 88 (Kerberos)
 ```

+## Nessus

+Nessus is a commercial vulnerability scanning tool.
+It identifies vulnerabilities on a network, classifies them and assigns a severity to each of them.
+It also keeps track of past vulnerabilities and reports.

+Nessus lets us create **scan policies**, that are definitions to describe the vulnerability tests to run.
+We can provide some credentials to a Nessus policy to perform a credentials scan (and detect vulnerabilities when logged in).
+Nessus offers many **plugins** that are all potential vulnerabilities to check for.

+To start a scan, we must specify which scan policy to apply, and the targets of the scan.
+Once completed, the scan generates a report of all detected vulnerabilities for each target server.
+It provides details on each vulnerability, like the description, the severity, the CWE, the tools that can exploit it...

 ## WireShark

 WireShark is an open-source network packet analyzer offering a GUI to capture, analyze and load network packets.